 I absolutely love a good traybake.
 You might call them sheet bakes, one pan roasts or something else entirely.
 Whether it’s sausages, salmon, chicken or even halloumi, there’s something so wonderful about throwing some veggies and meat onto a pan, drizzling them in oil or stock, adding some herbs or spices and baking.
 It’s a fantastic way to get plenty of vegetables into your evening meal, and there’s very little work involved, and hardly any washing up.
 What could be better?

-This recipe post contains affiliate links.
-This means that if you buy something after following a link in my post, I get a small commission.
+This post contains affiliate links.
+This means that I earn a small commission if you make a purchase after following my link.
 It in no way affects the price that you pay.

 How Many Does This Lamb Traybake Serve?

 Well.
 I’m saying this Lamb Traybake recipe serves 2.
 But, there is plenty of veg.
 We tend to have some leftover, which the kids often have with some sausages.
 So, if you wanted it to serve more people, I would just add some extra lamb steaks.

 What Kind of Lamb Should I Use in a Lamb Traybake?

 I use lamb leg steaks when I make a traybake.
 You could use chops instead, I just prefer steaks.
 If you use anything that’s a lot thicker than a lamb leg steak you might want to cook them for a little longer to make sure they are cooked through.
 20 minutes is perfect for these thin steaks.

 How to Serve Lamb Traybake?

 I pile the veggies high into a bowl and add a lamb steak to the top.
 You could add a little mint sauce is you wanted, or pour on some of the stock from the pan, but I like mine just as it is.